segmentio/segment-docs/src/connections/functions/destination-functions.md

 ##### Does Segment retry failed function invocations?

 Segment retries 9 times over the course of 4 hours.
-This increases the number of attempts for messages, so we try to re-deliver them another 4 times after some backoff.
+This increases the number of attempts for messages, so Segment tries to re-deliver them another 4 times after some backoff.
 Segment doesn't retry if your function throws a [non-recoverable error](#errors-and-error-handling).

 ##### Are events guaranteed to send data in order?